azsdaja/Osnowa/README.md

 The easiest way to create a new game is to use the full framework with its Unity integration and modify the code of the template game which is attached to the project.

-Currently the easiest way for getting familiar with Osnowa is to open the example project built on top of it, look around and get familiar with it.
-[This instruction](https://github.com/azsdaja/Osnowa/blob/PreparingDocs/Docs/Looking%20around/Looking%20around.md) will guide you around the project.
+Currently the easiest way for getting familiar with Osnowa is to open the example project built on top of it and look around.
+[This instruction](https://github.com/azsdaja/Osnowa/wiki/Looking-around) will guide you around the project.